CS5500-S-2023/team-narwhal/README.md

 ### How to Deploy App
 You can launch the bot on a cloud hosting platform, we recommend [fly.io](https://fly.io/).

+1. Change your app name in fly.toml
+2. Install flyctl by following this [tutorial](https://fly.io/docs/hands-on/install-flyctl/)
+3. Add the bot token in your secrets by following this [tutorial](https://fly.io/docs/reference/secrets/)
+4. Commit changes
+5. The application will immediately deploy when merged

 ## Idea and Design Process
 Please refer to our project [shared drive](https://drive.google.com/drive/folders/1e_y-lF_UVHFFMFOBv5O8v1xZfMVsw-mu?usp=share_link) for our detailed bot design ideas and our progress.